Combat, Takedowns, and Advanced Techniques

 First, we learned how to do a walk cycle.
 For reference we used rhinohouse.com.
 There is a wide variety of footage, with multiple angles and good tools to help refine our animations.
 In Maya, we learned how to set up scripts to select controls more efficiently and how to transfer animation from one side of the body to the other, example animation from the left leg to right leg.

 After the walk cycle, we moved on to the run cycle.
 This assignment was similar to the walk cycle.
 We used rhinohouse.com as reference video.
-The similarities in assignments gave us a new opportunity to master our skills and tools that we learned from the walk cycle.
+The similarities in assignments gave us a new opportunity to master the skills and tools that we learned from the walk cycle.

 Finally, we moved onto the death animation.
 Things were different this time, rhinohouse.com wasn’t used for reference and the animation wouldn’t loop.
 For my reference, I borrowed my friend’s camera’s and film myself.
 Getting the footage to match up took some planning.
 The cameras were propped up on chairs equal distance from the stage area.
 Once they were ready I shot a few different ideas of death animation.
 I imported the two different angles into Maya to help me rotoscope the blocking.